oksmantv/Guerrillas-of-Liberations-Misc-Addon/README.md

   ### Description
   Creates a task to manage and rescue one or more hostages.
   Hostages are set to captive, handcuffed, and visually marked as restrained.
+  Supports flexible task creation timing and comprehensive logging.

   ### Parameters